 Answer: Unless you have arranged for a local faculty mentor or your assigned mentor is located in your vicinity, your mentor will communicate with you via email, internet chat/communications or by telephone.

 Answer: There are no specific residency requirements for TNARS students.
 Any student located anywhere in the world with access to the internet may apply for admission to TNARS.
-Please note that all our instruction, and student submitted coursework requires the English language.
+Please note that all our instruction, and student submitted coursework requires a certain level of proficiency in the English language and grammar.

 Answer: The amount of time a TNARS student spends on coursework is related to the student’s personal situation.
 Some students have families, jobs, and responsibilities that will limit their time, while others are able to devote their full attention to their studies.
 TNARS places no limits on the amount of time required to complete a course.
 Nevertheless, it is recommended that a student set a goal for completion of their studies.
 We find that students that set specific goals are most likely to actually complete their programs of study.